Updated: April 11, 2023 - 9 min read

 Focus groups give you an opportunity to speak to your target or existing users in a more time-effective way, as one to one interviews are more time intensive.
-You can place a beta version of your product right into your users hands, and see how they interact with it.
+You can place a beta version of your product right into your users' hands, and see how they interact with it.
 It can also be a useful exercise to see how people talk about the product when with other users, as when talking to the development team they may be telling you what they think you want to hear.

 You can also plan a particular activity, like card-sorting.
-You could also take the opportunity to run an A/B test, giving one focus group version A of the product and other group version B.
+You could also take the opportunity to run an A/B test, giving one focus group version A of the product and another group version B.

-Surveys can provide you with a decent mix of qualitative and quantitative data, if structured accordingly.
+Surveys can provide you with a decent mix of qualitative and quantitative data if structured accordingly.
 By asking open ended questions, and allowing users to elaborate, you can gather some key qualitative data.
 Don’t just ask, ‘do you like the product?’
 Instead ask, ‘how does the product make you feel?’
 ‘What would you improve about X or Y?’

 Surveys are also popular with product teams, as you can gather a large amount of data without having to put in too much effort.
-Face to face interviews and focus groups take up quite a significant amount of time and resources, whereas a survey can be sent out to as many customers as you needs, and collects data with little effort on your part.
+Face to face interviews and focus groups take up quite a significant amount of time and resources, whereas a survey can be sent out to as many customers as you need, and collects data with little effort on your part.